broadinstitute/warp/pipelines/cemba/cemba_methylcseq/README.md

 # Set-up

 ## CEMBA Installation and Requirements
 The CEMBA pipeline code is written in the [Workflow Description Lanugage (WDL)](https://github.com/broadinstitute/warp) abd can be downloaded by cloning the GitHub repository [WARP](https://github.com/broadinstitute/warp).
 For the latest release of CEMBA, please see the release tags prefixed with "CEMBA" [here](https://github.com/broadinstitute/warp/tags).
 CEMBA can be deployed using [Cromwell](https://github.com/broadinstitute/cromwell), a GA4GH compliant, flexible workflow management system that supports multiple computing platforms.

 ## Inputs

-CEMBA pipeline inputs are detailed in the human_example configuration file.
+CEMBA pipeline inputs are detailed in the example human configuration file ([CEMBA.inputs.json](/example_inputs/CEMBA.inputs.json)).

 ### Sample data input
 The pipeline accepts paired-end reads in the form of two compressed FASTQ files (fastq.gz).